Cheapest Food to Buy to Save Money

 12. Freeze what you don’t use

-If you have leftover food or ingredients when you’re finished with your meal, take the time to freeze the extra food for later.
+If you have leftover food/ingredients or buy in bulk and can’t eat everything before it expires, take the time to freeze the extra food for later.

 The next time you’re short on cash and out of food, you can reheat those frozen extras to stretch your grocery budget a little bit further.